Up to 60% off sofas & mattresses — limited‑time deals.

 Larkinhurst Sofa Reviews (2026)

 The Larkinhurst lineup leans into a rustic, leather-look finish with rolled arms, nailhead trim, and oversized window-pane stitching.
-In our testing, it read as traditional but casual: supportive seats, a taller profile, and a "worn leather" vibe without the upkeep of real leather.
+In our hands-on testing, the collection felt supportive and substantial, with a weathered-leather look that gives you the mood of real leather without the same upkeep.

-Availability can be uneven because many listings mark these models as discontinued.
-If you find one in stock (or you are comparing secondhand options), this review focuses on comfort, build, and how each layout tends to fit in a real room.
+Availability is uneven, and several listings now flag parts of the line as discontinued.
+If you find one in stock—or you are comparing secondhand options—this review focuses on comfort, build, and which layout makes the most sense in a real room.

 Product Overview